 - Get a food journal before you begin to assess progress and keep track of foods

 - Keep track of your baby’s behavior for anything new and diaper output

 - Monitor your progress and reward yourself with non-food-related items

 - If you are working out and doing keto while breastfeeding, you need to consider adding more carbs to your diet since you should be consuming more calories

 - Avoid artificial sweeteners as much as possible.
 They may actually hurt your body’s ability to lose weight, especially if you are eating them a lot in keto treats.

 - If you’re trying to tame cravings or a sweet tooth, you can either eliminate it or try to satisfy it with one or two bites of something.
 Eliminate any foods that may be causing cravings.

-- Follow my modified keto diet plan where I share my best tips and tricks to losing weight while breastfeeding
+- Follow my modified keto diet plan where I share my best tips and tricks for losing weight while breastfeeding

 If you are a breastfeeding mom who wants to lose weight you can give the Keto diet a try, but make sure you have a good plan to do it safely.